SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   Number of timesteps between each output **or** a :ref:`time selection <TimeSelections>`.

-.. py:data:: time_range

-  :default: ``[]``

-  | List of two values: minimum and maximum times that will be used.
-  | Omit this argument to include all times.

 .. py:data:: precision

   :default: 10

   Number of digits of the outputs.

 .. py:data:: vars